Brand Standards: Editorial

 Ex

-Utah State Greats, created by USU Marketing and Communications, contains a wealth of facts, statistics, and information about Utah State University.
+Utah State Greats, created by USU Marketing and Communications, contains facts, statistics, and information about Utah State University.

 Ex

-Renowned American political activist, scholar, and author Ibram X. Kendi visits the Utah State University campus this fall for a keynote presentation on “How to be an Anti-Racist.”
+Renowned American political activist, scholar, and author Ibram X. Kendi will visit the Utah State University campus this fall for a keynote presentation on “How to be an Anti-Racist.”

 Ex